-The Stress Management policy covers all of the Board's staff and as such is the responsibility of all Elected Members, the Assessor, Senior Managers and any employee in a supervisory role.
+The Stress Management policy covers all Services of the Council and as such is the responsibility of all Elected Members, Directors, Corporate Managers, Service Managers and any employee in a supervisory role.

 To manage stress effectively, managers will promote and maintain systems of management and behaviour at work consistent with the principles of this policy and of the various strategies outlined in the section on management interventions.